EchoMAV/EchoTherm-Daemon/README.md

 The above will send socket commands to the daemon process, and it is expected (todo) that the daemon will then interact with the camera api to make these settings apply

 ## TODO
-- Add --help option to echotherm which explains what the pallet and shuttermode options do and what the modes mean
+- Expand --help option of echotherm to explain what the pallet and shuttermode options do and what the modes mean
 - Implement the camera startup, v4l2 loopback, support software, etc. into echothermd.c
 - Test to make sure the v4l2 loopback is resiliant and starts up when the daemon is started and usb device is plugged/unplugged
 - Implement the palette and shuttermode commands within echothermd.c using the seek api